Program FAQ

 Personal statements can take essay format.
 A personal statement should describe why you want to go into the field of radiation therapy, including a reflection on your time spent observing in radiation oncology departments.
 You may want to also connect what you learned from researching the field online.
 Other points you may wish to discuss are reasons you want to enter our program at OHSU, future goals, science-oriented activities, non-science or vocational interests and other salient points that make you a unique individual.
 We are generally looking for a personal statement that is approximately 1-2 pages in length, though we do not have a minimum requirement or word count range.

-Letters of recommendation should be from individuals, instructors, or employers with whom you have worked closely over a period of time who can attest to your abilities and character.
-The individuals do not need to be medical professionals or specific to radiation therapy.
-Letters of recommendation must be submitted through the application portal by your selected evaluators.
+Letters of recommendation must be from a combination of instructors and employers with whom you have worked closely over a period of time who can attest to your abilities and character.
+A personal contact may substitute for one of the above (instructor or employer), if necessary.

 Application review and decision consists of two steps: